The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

 { \interfootnotelinepenalty=10000

 The main conceptual contribution of this paper, introduced in \cref{sec:laminar-codes}, is the notion of \emph{\lamCodes{}}.
 The notion of \lamCodes{} provides a more robust formulation of the informal notion of immediacy functions discussed in the introduction (the close connection between the two notions is further explored in \cref{sec:immed-funct-lamc}), and also allows us to smoothly carry out the accounting of common information alluded to above.
 The main information theoretic tool we need for this accounting is a form of the data processing inequality (\cref{lem-data-processing})\footnote{This corollary of the (proof of the) data processing inequality also underlies the formulation of the \emph{Gács-Körner common information}~(see, e.g., \cite[Section III]{kamathNewDualGacsKorner2010}), but we do not need this connection for this paper.} to quantify ``common information'' between different parts of a code word.
 Our main technical result is that \emph{\lamCodes{} cannot have high rates} (\cref{thm-lamcode-rate-upper-bound}): this is proved in \cref{sec:rate-upper-bound}.
-We emphasize that once we have set up the definition of \lamCodes{} and the requisite form of the data processing inequality, the proof of this result is technically quite simple.
+The principle underlying the definition of \lamCodes{} and the proof of \cref{thm-lamcode-rate-upper-bound} is a careful accounting of the amount of ``information'' that needs to be duplicated in order to provide the immediacy guarantees that the code provides.
+We emphasize that once we have set up the definition of \lamCodes{} and the requisite form of the data processing inequality, the proof of \cref{thm-lamcode-rate-upper-bound} is technically quite simple.

 }